 The amount paid as an annual bonus is determined on the basis of the achievement of personal objectives agreed on in development discussions and on the company’s result; the higher the person’s possibility to influence the company’s result, the greater its weight.

 The base for the maximum annual bonus is determined by the person’s position and monthly salary.
 The maximum bonuses under the annual bonus scheme correspond to 1–4 months’ salary.

 In all schemes, performance-based remuneration is dependent on the achievement of the criteria based on performance indicators.
 The extent to which the objectives set for the criteria are achieved linearly determines how large a part of the maximum sum is distributed.

 1.5.
 Basis for performance measurement and risk weighting

 In all of Varma’s incentive schemes, performance measurement is based on objective criteria, the realisation of which can be independently verified.

-Apart from maximum remunerations determined in advance, the risk inherent in the remuneration schemes is managed so that the Board of Directors has reserved the right to discontinue the schemes before the end of the incentive period.
+Apart from maximum remuneration determined in advance, the risk inherent in the incentive schemes is managed such that the Board of Directors has reserved the right to discontinue the schemes before the end of the incentive period.
 The discontinuation can be based on the Board of Directors’ assessment that Varma’s economic position is seriously jeopardised due to a reason inside or outside the company.